Dryer Repair North York

 Clothes come out too hot

-Dryer heats while drum is not turning
+Dryer heats when drum is not turning

 This can point to a stuck motor centrifugal switch, heater circuit fault, or control issue.
 Stop using the dryer until it is checked.